nkwiecienn/ClientServerCommunication/README.md

 How to run the program:

-- First, start the server by compiling the Server.java file.
+- First, start the server by running the Server.java file.
 It is important to do this before running the client.
-- Then players can join by compiling the Client.java file.
+- Then players can join by running the Client.java file.